How to Answer to “Tell Me About Yourself” Question

 At least once during your lifetime you have visited an interview or a meeting with a potential employee.
 That is why you have certainly faced a typical ‘tell about yourself’ question.
 Despite its evident simplicity, it has lots of underwater stones to consider.

+You can tell about yourself partly in a cover letter, but this is not the same thing.
 Following our simple guidelines, you will always be prepared and will impress your interviewer at once!

 Advantages of such a question

 A ‘tell about yourself’ question has several advantages and it is not wise to neglect them.
 Don’t think that it doesn’t require preparation, as most likely such question will come at the beginning of the interview and will set the tone for the future.